frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 ### Visual Studio Experience
 For MVP, there is no VS experience needed.
 Except for the error/warning messages that will be visible in VS.

+### Key terms
+#### Out of sync
+The lock file is said to be _out of sync_ with the project when
+* A project has different set of dependencies than listed in the lock file.
+* A project adds reference to another project that changes the full packages closure.

+For projects that have centrally managed packages, the lock file will be _out of sync_ with the `packages.props` when:
+* The `packages.props` has different set of dependencies than listed in the lock file.